IswaryaAnandhan/Contact_Management_with_login_BackEnd/README.md

 5. Set up a Node.js server using Express.js
 6. Install Node.js and Express.js
 7. Set up routes to handle CRUD (create, read, update, delete) operations for the contacts
-8. Implement authentication using a library like authenication.js
-9. Generate JWT (JSON Web Token) tokens to be used for authorization
+8. Generate JWT (JSON Web Token) tokens to be used for authorization
-10. Test the system thoroughly to ensure it meets the requirements
+9. Test the system thoroughly to ensure it meets the requirements
-11. Deploy the system on a cloud service like Heroku or Render
+10. Deploy the system on a cloud service like Heroku or Render

 <h3>Deployed link: https://contact-management-backend.onrender.com/ </h3>